olauncher/olauncher/README.md

 ## Planned Features
 - Add skin/cape management

-### Minor TODOs
-- Support demo users (if they have a Microsoft account but no Minecraft profile)

 ## How to build from source
 The commands must be run in the following order to build from source:
 - `decompile.sh`